sybrenstuvel/python-rsa/doc/index.rst

 I'm sure that those aren't the only insecurities.
 Use your own judgement to decide whether this module is secure enough for your application.

-If you have the time and skill to improve the implementation, by all means be my guest.
-The best way is to clone the Mercurial repository and send me a merge request when you've got something worth merging.

 Contents
 --------------------------------------------------